 Noord-Brabant (English: North Brabant) is a province of the Netherlands, located in the south of the country.
-In order to create strong economic clusters, the province invests in innovation, by supporting campuses and innovative work locations.
+The province of North Brabant invests in innovation, by supporting campuses and work locations for innovative firms and organisations.
 Focus is on food & nutrition, life sciences & medical technology, maintenance, high-tech manufacturing industry and biobased economy.
-Brainport Industries Campus, Automotive Campus, Pivot Park, Metalot and Green Chemistry Campus are well known cases.
-For a full overview see map.
+Brainport Industries Campus, Automotive Campus, Pivot Park, Metalot and Green Chemistry Campus are well-known cases.
+For a full overview, see map.

 IADP representative of Province North-Brabant is Marnic Aarts.
 Contact details: email@example.com / +31 655 686 617